ssl-hep/ServiceX/servicex_app/README.rst

 made an admin user automatically.
 This should be done immediately after deployment.

-New users are marked as pending, and will be unable to submit requests until approved.
+Unless the system is set up to auto-accept new users, new users are marked as pending, and will be unable to submit requests until approved.
 ServiceX admins can view the pending users with a GET on the ``/pending`` endpoint.
 They can approve a pending user with a POST to ``/accept`` with a body of: